no details provided here

 Give me a shout

 If you are local to the Wigan/Leigh A580 area or if you’re working in areas where I’ve been out and about, I’d be delighted to say hello.
-Or if you are not local and reliant on aerial imagery please message me with any questions.
+Or if you are not local to Wigan Borough and reliant on aerial imagery, please message me with any questions.
 Much has changed locally since the last satellite views we have.

 I do sometimes reach out via messages to cross-reference things.
 Not everyone wants to reply but if you can respond, please do.
-Hi again to some mappers working near me who’ve been in touch in really positive and helpful ways, it’s appreciated!
+Hi again to some mappers working near me who’ve been in touch in really positive and helpful ways, it’s appreciated.
+And for those who prefer to work solo or don’t want to reply, forgive me for reaching out.
+It’s to save duplication or my time if you have already been where I’ve got notes and data.

 Nice to be part of UK chats on Big Blue Button and at recent London Geomobs.